Welcome to Season 12!

 Season 12 Documentary Films Selection Update:

-We are now officially a 501(c)(3) Qualified non-profit member of The Oregon Cultural Trust!
+We are a 501(c)(3) Qualified non-profit member of The Oregon Cultural Trust!
 This means that when you donate to Encircle Films you can then donate to The Oregon Cultural Trust and receive an Oregon State tax credit up to allowable amounts.
-To get details and questions answered, Click HERE!
+To get details and questions answered find the page on the main navigation bar or, Click HERE!

 Encircle Films Series

-We are looking forward to engaging audiences at our new home venue, the Art House, for our 11th season, bringing you documentaries to inform and inspire action!
+We are looking forward to engaging audiences at our home venue, the Art House, for our 12th season, bringing you documentaries to inform and inspire action!

 Seating is NOT reserved, advanced tickets are recommended.
 All seats have excellent screen view.